 Before closing our paper, we will mention possible future works:

-\begin{itemize} \item In this study, a straightforward model with only the type I seesaw mechanism was employed to study the CP violation, the effective Majorana neutrino mass, etc. For future analysis, as an example, we can consider lepton flavor violation in theories beyond the Standard Model and try to predict the decay branching ratio based on existing experimental results.
-Since the analysis with the diffusion models is applicable regardless of the details of models, it is useful for obtaining various predictions from existing observables.
+\begin{itemize} \item In this study, a straightforward model with only the type I seesaw mechanism was employed to study the CP violation, the effective Majorana neutrino mass, etc. For future analyses, we can consider lepton flavor violation in theories beyond the Standard Model, allowing the exploration of decay branching ratios in light of existing experimental results.
+Since the diffusion-model–based analysis is independent of the specific details of the underlying model, it provides a flexible framework for extracting qualitative insights from existing observables.

-\item Within the scope of this study, it has not been examined whether there are correlations between the values of the Yukawa matrices generated by the diffusion model.
+\item Within the scope of this study, we have not examined whether correlations exist between the values of the Yukawa matrices generated by the diffusion model.
 In particular, if there is any symmetry in the Yukawa matrix, it is derived as a favorable structure to reproduce existing experimental results.
-In conventional perspective, the analysis of flavor models often begins with the assumption of some symmetry.
-Conversely, an inverse approach utilizing the diffusion model or other generative AI techniques is expected to facilitate the verification of the flavor models from a different point of view.
+Traditionally, the analysis of flavor models often begins with the assumption of certain symmetries.
+Conversely, an inverse approach utilizing the diffusion model or other generative AI techniques is expected to facilitate the verification of flavor models from a different perspective.